 Photo: A rally in Brooklyn protesting against U.S. intervention in Haiti.
 Liberation photo.

-In early September, a Facebook user posted a false claim arguing that Haitian immigrants in Springfield, OH were eating pets and waterfowl.
-This false claim turned into a national political point when Trump repeated it to 67 million people on the presidential debate stage, fueling anti-Black anti-immigrant sentiments across the United States.
+In early September, a Facebook user posted a false claim arguing that Haitian immigrants in Springfield, Ohio, were eating pets and waterfowl.
+This false claim turned into a national political point when Trump repeated it to 67 million people on the presidential debate stage, fueling anti-Black, anti-immigrant sentiments across the United States.

 Springfield has become a hotbed of xenophobic attacks which have threatened the lives of Haitian immigrant communities and their allies.
 Since Trump made his racist, anti-immigrant tirade on national television, the Haitian community in Springfield has been living in fear.
 Residents, schools, and business owners have been subject to bomb and death threats.
 This use of fearmongering has long been a legacy of racism and xenophobia that has perpetuated stereotypes against Haitians dating back to Haiti’s independence in 1804.

 Approximately 15,000 Haitian immigrants have moved to Springfield in the past few years.
 Many come to Springfield seeking refuge, employment, and a stable environment to raise their families.
-They are faced with numerous challenges, including language barriers, increasing rents, and substandard housing.
-One Haitian man we spoke to pays $600 a month for his family of four to live in one room, where a hole in the ceiling pours in water when it rains.
-Affordable housing opportunities have diminished in Springfield as landlords have shifted towards market-based rents to reap massive profits, all while Haitian immigrants and working class families suffer.
+They are faced with numerous challenges, including language barriers, increasing rents and substandard housing.
+One Haitian man we spoke to pays $600 a month for his family of four to live in one room, where rain pours in through a hole in the ceiling.
+Affordable housing opportunities have diminished in Springfield as landlords have shifted towards market-based rents to reap massive profits, all while Haitian immigrants and working-class families suffer.

 Trump and Vance have blamed Haitian immigrants for the housing crisis in Springfield, but it is apparent that suspect management companies and predatory rent hikes are the source of these difficulties.
 Companies are buying up dozens of housing units and increasing rent prices, knowing that immigrant communities and other segments of the working class cannot afford to buy a home.